drupalcontributiongroup/drupalcontribution-org/README.md

 # Base template for Drupal 9 projects hosted on Lagoon

-This template includes everything necessary to run on [Lagoon](https://www.github.com/uselagoon/lagoon) (in both the local development environments or on hosted Lagoon clusters.)
+This template includes everything necessary to run on [Lagoon](https://www.github.com/uselagoon/lagoon) (in both the local development environments or on hosted Lagoon clusters.).
+There is minimal customization for DrupalContribution.org as noted.

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
 It is based on the [original Drupal Composer Template](https://github.com/drupal-composer/drupal-project),